MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

-# Maslow Complete kit + Powerful v1.5b shield + Automated Z-axis.
+# Vomplete Maslow cnc kit

 In stock now, all you need to start projects today!
 Maslow by EastBaySourca is a more capable and affordable, large format 4 x 8 feet CNC kit.